ggreer/geoff.greer.fm/_posts/2015-07-25-laptop-annoyances-or-why-i-use-a-macbook.md

 <a href="/photos/pics/retina_screen.jpg"><img alt="MacBook Air vs Retina MacBook" src="/photos/pics/thumbs/retina_screen.jpg" style="width:400px; height:350px; float:left; padding-right:16px;" /></a>

 Skimping on a screen is like buying cheap glasses.
 Yes, you will save money.
-And then you'll spend thousands of hours constantly being reminded of your frugality.
-Inversely, a high-resolution [IPS](https://en.wikipedia.org/wiki/IPS_panel) display will be a constant joy to use.
+And you'll be reminded of your frugality for thousands of hours.
+On the flip side, a high-resolution [IPS](https://en.wikipedia.org/wiki/IPS_panel) display will be a constant joy to use.

-I used MacBook Airs from 2010 until this year.
 When the retina MacBook Pros came out, I avoided looking at their screens.
 I didn't want to be tempted into getting something larger and heavier.
 Now the 12" MacBook is out, and I can confirm: Once you use a nice screen, you can't go back.
 Everything else looks blurry, blocky, and washed-out.

 ---
 <span id="trackpad"></span>
 ### Trackpad

 Apple has a reputation for excellent trackpads.
-When I see someone using an external mouse with an Apple laptop, I think they're crazy.
+When I see a MacBook user with an external mouse, I think they're crazy.
 When I see the same thing with a Dell, I think, "That poor, poor soul."

-There's no secret formula to a good trackpad.
+There's no secret formula for a good trackpad.
 Make it big.
 Make it glass.
 Make decent drivers.
+It's a shame so few get this right.

 ---